PeterPawn/decoder/README.md

 There is an exhaustive description (http://www.ip-phone-forum.de/showthread.php?t=295101 - sorry, it's only in german language), how AVM's encryption works.
 If the Freetz project really needs its own version and should I deny to make the required changes to my master version, an experienced programmer should be able to create his own program from scratch.

-That's not an attempt to foreclose the Freetz project or any of its user from using this project - the unmodified version may be used ad libitum.
+That's not an attempt to foreclose the Freetz project or any of its users from the possible benefits on this project - the unmodified version may be used ad libitum.
 But I would like to work *together* on an usable version and this means to work in common and it's not the "fine english manner" to use the project of a stranger and make own changes, without any attempts to discuss their sense first (or their senselessness).

 ### Integration into a Freetz build
 If you aren't a Freetz developer and you want to incorporate this project into your Freetz build, you can simply clone the whole repository into the ```make``` sub-directory as follows: